The triangulation complexity of fibred 3-manifolds: Spines on surfaces

 In all cases other than the tubed case, \reflem{SlidingOffADisc} implies that there is a sequence of edge swaps in $\mathcal{C}''$ taking $\Gamma'$ to a spine $\Gamma$, which is cellular in $\mathcal{C}$, and that sequence has length at most:

 Finally suppose $H_0$ came from a tubed piece.
 Lemma~\ref{Lem:EffectEdgeCompTube} describes the way that the canonical handle structure on $S'$ is obtained from that of $S$.
-As above, $\mathcal{C}$ and $\mathcal{C'}$ are the cell structures associated to the handle structures on $S$ and $S'$.
-We define their common refinement $\mathcal{C''}$ again by superimposing them.
+As above, $\mathcal{C}$ and $\mathcal{C}'$ are the cell structures associated to the handle structures on $S$ and $S'$.
+We define their common refinement $\mathcal{C}''$ again by superimposing them.
+Let $E$ be a disc in $S$ whose boundary $\partial E$ forms a core curve of the tube.
+Then $E$ contains either $H_2$ or $H_2'$, say $H_2'$.
+Then $H_2'$ and the other components of intersection between $E$ and the 1-handles and 2-handles of $\calH$ will have been deleted in $S$ since they lie in a disc of $F^+$ in \refdef{CanonicalHandleStructure}.
+However, to form the handle structure of $S'$, we reinstate these components of intersection between $E$ and the 1-handles and 2-handles, and then apply steps (1) to (5) of \reflem{EffectEdgeFaceComp}.
+Hence, $\calC''$ will look very similar to that in \reffig{DiscIsotopyCellStructure}, but with some of the 1-cells in the boundary of $H_2'$ removed.
 Thus, the 2-handle $H_2$ in $S$ at one endpoint of $\alpha$ is divided into (at most) $(2v-1)$ 2-cells.
 At most $v$ 1-handles of $S'$ and at most $(v-1)$ 0-handles of $S'$ run through $H_2$.
 Denote these by $J_1^1, \dots, J_1^v$ and $J_0^1, \dots, J_0^{v-1}$.

 Suppose first that we have a spine that is cellular in $\mathcal{C}'$.
 Then it is also cellular in $\mathcal{C}''$.
-Both boundary components of the tube bound discs in $S$.
-The larger of these two discs contains either $H_2$ or $H_2'$, say $H_2'$.
-Let $W$ be the union of $H_2$ and the larger of these two discs.
+Let $W$ be the union of $H_2$ and the disc from $F^+$ described above.
 Its boundary has length in $\calC''$ at most $2v+6$.
-So we can move the spine in $\mathcal{C}''$ off the interior of $W$ using at most $6\,g(S) + 4v+12$ edge swaps, by Lemma \ref{Lem:SlidingOffADisc}.
+So we can move the spine in $\mathcal{C}''$ off the interior of $W$ using at most $6\,g(S) + 4v+12$ edge swaps, by Lemma~\ref{Lem:SlidingOffADisc}.
 It is then cellular in $\mathcal{C}$.

 A spine that is cellular in $\mathcal{C}$ is cellular in $\mathcal{C}''$.
 We can then move it off the interior of $J_1^1, \dots, J_1^v$ and $J_0^1, \dots, J_0^{v-1}$ using Corollary~\ref{Cor:SlidingOffDiscs}.
-The length of $\partial J_1^j$ in $\mathcal{C}''$ is 8.
+The length of $\partial J_1^j$ in $\mathcal{C}''$ is $8$.
 Then length of $\partial J_0^j$ in $\mathcal{C}''$ is at most $28$.
 So, the total length of their boundaries is at most

 The number of edge swaps required to take the spine off these handles is therefore at most

 \end{proof}

 We want to extend \reflem{MovingSpineIsotopyAcrossD} to generalised isotopies across edge or face compression discs.
 To do so, we need a notion of the length of the vertical boundary of an $I$-bundle.